NICA inspires friendship, joy, and adventure.

 Community NICA unites diverse people, families and communities through cycling by creating fun and welcoming experiences.

-The primary goals of this team are to provide a safe and fun opportunity for student athletes to experience the excitement of mountain biking.
-Through this experience, members are empowered to be part of the vibrant cycling community here in Tallahassee and beyond.
+The primary goals of this team are to provide a safe and fun opportunity for student athletes of a diverse range of backgrounds to experience the excitement of mountain biking in a safe and supportive environment.

 This starts by building skills on the bike and learning how to ride safely in a group.
 We then move to the trail, where we learn trail riding skills such as cornering, log rolling, and trail reading.